cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/README.md

 **`inputFormat`**

 Date fields support the inputFormat which adheres to the c# .net DateTime.ParseExact format.
-See [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) for reference.&#x20;
+See [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) for reference.

 {% hint style="info" %}
 `inputFormat` attribute is useful when source file need some format changes in the input data